Martyna-Pradela/TennisHub/README.md

 # TennisHub
-Mobile application for tennis players
+Mobile application for tennis players that helps with their progress.